JWT Authentication & JWKS¶

 - Integration Options — choose your integration method

-- Checkout Quickstart — generate payment links with success URL
+- Checkout — generate payment links with success URL

 - API Overview — REST and WebSocket APIs